top of page

 The verb 'probe' has its etymology rooted in the Latin word 'probus,' meaning 'good' or 'upright,' and 'probare,' which means 'to test' or 'to prove.'
 In Latin, 'probare' was used to describe the act of testing or examining something to ascertain its quality or goodness.
 As this concept transitioned into Old French as 'prober' and later into Middle English, it retained its core meaning but evolved to encompass not just assessing goodness but also investigating, exploring, or examining something thoroughly and systematically with the intention of obtaining information or understanding a particular subject or situation.
 The etymology of 'probe' highlights its historical connection to the idea of testing and examining, emphasizing its role in the pursuit of knowledge, discovery, and understanding through systematic investigation.

-Find the meaning of probe
+Quiz: Find the meaning of the verb probe:

 Try Again!